Table of contents

 - URL of the page(s).

 The Agency will promptly examine your complaint, review the corresponding published data and take appropriate action.
-The Agency will also notify the marketing authorisation holder (MAH).
+The Agency will also notify the MAH.